-This led to the development of a self-directed Quality Improvement Program, where programs can be delivered to standards of quality and effectiveness through a process of self-assessment, certification and accreditation.
+This led to the development of a self-directed accreditation process, where programs can be delivered to standards of quality and effectiveness through a process of self-assessment, independent review and accreditation.

-The Quality Improvement Program is designed to support the suicide prevention sector, and offer providers the benefit of placing their programs on a self-directed course that is useful, purposeful, user-friendly and relevant to their needs.
+The accreditation program is designed to support the suicide prevention sector, and offer providers the benefit of placing their programs on a self-directed course that is useful, purposeful, user-friendly and relevant to their needs.
 Providers of suicide prevention programs, at different stages of implementation or maturity, can now partake in a program that will provide consistency in delivery and a sector-wide focus on quality improvement.